bangladeshihistory/box/README.md

 1. vagrant up
 2. vagrant ssh
-3. cd /var/www/metaterran
+3. cd /var/www/test/server
-4.
+4. node server.js

-### Updating the VirtualBox
+### Updating the VirtualBox files

 <!-- This is a Vagrant file and set of Chef recipes for building a basic node development environment.